chadrem/amf_socket/README.md

 ## Example (lower level AMF socket layer)

 The lower layer is responsible for sending and receiving messages over the network.
-You normally you should let the RPC layer take care of these lower level details for you.
+You normally let the RPC layer take care of these details for you.

     var sock:AmfSocket = new AmfSocket('localhost', 9000);
     sock.addEventListener(AmfSocketEvent.CONNECTED, function(event:AmfSocketEvent):void {